Give your AI agent a public payment identity.

 We query DNS using a public resolver, look up the TXT record, and check that the token matches.
 If the lookup succeeds, the badge is awarded immediately.
 If DNS has not propagated yet, retry in a minute.

-The verification re-runs once a month from a different region to catch domain ownership changes.
-If the TXT record disappears or the domain stops resolving, the badge is automatically revoked and you get a notification email.
+The verification re-runs on a schedule to catch domain ownership changes.
+If the TXT record disappears or the domain stops resolving, the badge is revoked and you are notified.

 One click.
 Reads your public profile only.